legrisch/ipdd-poster-template/README.md

 ```
 ipdd-poster-template/
 │
-└── src/                 This is the important directory for you
+├── src/                 This is the important directory for you
+│   │
+│   ├── assets/          images, videos, etc. go here
+│   │
+│   ├── fallback/        Fallback images
+│   │   └── 600.jpg    Template for a fallback image
+│   │
+│   ├── scripts/         .js files go here
+│   │   ├── main.js      Your main application code
+│   │   └── ready.js     Do not modify
+│   │
+│   ├── styles/          .css, .scss files go here
+│   │   └── main.scss    Your main application styles
+│   │
+│   └── index.html       Your main index.html file
 │
-    ├── assets/          images, videos, etc. go here
-    │
-    ├── fallback/        Fallback images
-    │   └── 600px.jpg    Template for a fallback image
-    │
-    ├── scripts/         .js files go here
-    │   ├── main.js      Your main application code
-    │   └── ready.js     DO NOT MODIFY THIS FILE
-    │
-    ├── styles/          .css, .scss files go here
-    │   └── main.scss    Your main application styles
-    │
-    └── index.html       Your main index.html file
+├── test/…                Do not modify – preview page
+└── bundler/…             Do not modify – bundle script
 ```

 * Your poster completely resides in the `src/` directory.
 * The main entrypoint of your poster will be `src/index.html`.
+  * It is entirely customizable, there's only one exception: It needs to include the script located in `src/scripts/ready.js`.
 * Put your stylesheets in `src/styles`.
   * Notice that the default file here `src/styles/main.scss` is a .scss file and makes using [sass](https://sass-lang.com/documentation) (a superset of css) possible.
 However if you don't feel confident to use sass, it is perfectly possible to write regular css in a .scss file.
 * Put your JavaScript in `src/scripts`.
   * [Babel](https://babeljs.io/) will [_transpile_](https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them) your JavaScript code automatically so that you can use the latest code and don't need to worry about supporting older browsers.
 Feel free to use [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), [async functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), …
 * Put your assets like images and videos into `src/assets`.
   * [Parcel](https://v2.parceljs.org/) will help bundle your poster into one neat .zip package ready to ship to us.
 It starts from your main entry file – `src/index.html` – and works its way through all referenced files.
 If it's coming across an image in `src/index.html`, it will be added to the bundle.
 If there's another .js file referenced in `src/scripts/main.js` with `import { whatever } from './anotherJsFile.js'` it will be added to the bundle as well.
-* fallback images – todo
+* Put your fallback images in `src/fallback`
+  * Your poster will not be visible on mobile browsers to save bandwidth and make the website more accessible to users.
+To show the best representation of it, we want you to place fallback images in `src/fallback`.
+These images should always be square and will be placed in an image with a [srcset](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) attribute.
+In the [bundling step](#wrapping-it-up-aka-bundling) these images are analyzed and added to the bundle automatically, there's **no need to reference** them anywhere.

 Everything inside `src/index.html` is subject to change on your side and the defaults merely put you in a good starting position.
 Again: everything that is referenced from `src/index.html` or its references will be included in the final bundle.

 #### Wrapping it up a.k.a.
 Bundling

 So you are finished with your poster, heh?
 There's just one more thing to do: Use the terminal, type in <span class="copy">`npm run bundle`</span> and hit return.
 This starts a bundling process which collects all files used in your poster and produces a single .zip file.
-Send this file to us, you're done, congratulations! 🎉
+Send this file to us and you're done, congratulations! 🎉

 </div>
 <div class="card">